ForgeGit/Ulduar_PTR/readme.md

 (2) Obtain a rough estimate of kill times.

-Based on the bias of the data (PTR) it would be bold to assume the kill:wipe rates in PTR will be the same in live servers once Ulduar goes out.
+Based on the bias the data has (coming from PTR) it would be bold to assume the kill:wipe rates in PTR will be the same in live servers once Ulduar goes out.
 You can check more details regarding the "limitations" of this data at the bottom.

 ## Hardmodes Wipes and Kills